Colin Barber: Second World War

-On 13 November 1945, while acting as representative for the Commander-in-Chief British Army of the Rhine, Barber and the Soviet major-general Nikolay Grigoryevich Lyashchenko (Николай Григорьевич Лященко) signed the Barber Lyashchenko Agreement (also Gadebusch Agreement) in Gadebusch, redeploying some municipalities along the northern border between the Soviet and British zone of Allied-occupied Germany.
-Thus some eastern suburbs of Ratzeburg, such as Ziethen in Lauenburg, Mechow, Bäk and Römnitz became part of the Duchy of Lauenburg District (British zone), while the Lauenburgian municipalities of Dechow, Groß and Klein Thurow (now component parts of Roggendorf) as well as Lassahn (now a component part of Zarrentin am Schaalsee) were ceded to the adjacent Mecklenburgian district (Soviet zone).
-The redeployment was accomplished on 26 November, the respective occupational forces had to withdraw until 28 November to their new zonal territory.
-The British occupational forces provided all the inhabitants of villages to be ceded to the Soviet zone to be evacuated, if they wished so, including all their chattels by vehicles provided by the British forces.
-All displaced people (usually formerly forced labourers under the prior Nazi rule) in these villages and other eventual foreigners – except of Soviet citizens among them – were obligatorily to be relocated, while Soviet displaced people would have to stay.
+On 13 November 1945, while acting as representative for the Commander-in-Chief of the British Army of the Rhine, Barber and the Soviet major-general Nikolai Grigorevich Lyashchenko signed the Barber-Lyashchenko Agreement, also known as the Gadebusch Agreement, in Gadebusch, swapping some municipalities along the northern border between the Soviet and British occupation zones of Germany.
+Thus, some eastern suburbs of Ratzeburg, such as Ziethen in Lauenburg, Mechow, Bäk and Römnitz became part of the Duchy of Lauenburg District (British occupation zone), while the Lauenburgian municipalities of Dechow, Groß and Klein Thurow (now component parts of Roggendorf) as well as Lassahn (now a component part of Zarrentin am Schaalsee) were ceded to the adjacent Mecklenburgian district (Soviet occupation zone).
+The territory swap was finalized on 26 November, and the respective occupational forces had to withdraw until 28 November to their new zonal territory.
+The British occupational forces organized for the evacuation of all the inhabitants of the villages to be ceded to the Soviet zone, if they so wished, including all their chattels, by providing vehicles.
+All displaced people (usually former forced labourers under prior Nazi rule) in these villages and other eventual foreigners – except Soviet citizens among them – were to be relocated mandatorily, while Soviet citizens would have to stay.